How Construction to Permanent (C2P) Loans Work

 - Use the FREEANDCLEAR LENDER DIRECTORY to find lenders in your state that offer C2P loans

-- When applying for a construction to permanent mortgage borrowers should confirm the cost to lock or float-down the interest rate
+- When applying for a construction to permanent mortgage borrowers should confirm the cost to lock or float-down the mortgage rate

-- When budgeting construction costs, borrowers should build-in a 10% - 15% cushion to account for cost overruns and unplanned expenses
+- When budgeting construction costs, borrowers should build-in a 10% - 15% cushion to account for unexpected costs

 - Construction to Permanent Loan Property Eligibility